oobabooga/text-generation-webui/Contributing-guidelines.md

 ## Extensions

-As a rule of thumb, new extensions should be submitted to https://github.com/oobabooga/text-generation-webui-extensions. **You are highly encouraged to submit your extensions to that list!**.
+As a rule of thumb, new extensions should be submitted to https://github.com/oobabooga/text-generation-webui-extensions. **You are highly encouraged to submit your extensions to that list!**

 New built-in extensions can be accepted in cases where they would be useful to a large percentage of the user base, preferably while adding few or no additional dependencies.